priyanshus/parth/README.md

 ## parth
 Parth is a super-fast JWT (https://jwt.io/) hacking tool.
+Mainly developed for brute-forcing the JWT against millions of secret.
+It also generates a few tempered JWTs to test the JWT None signature.

 <img src="https://github.com/priyanshus/parth/blob/master/media/screenshot.png">

 **Features**
 - Parth can help you to discover the secret used for JWT creation.
 - Can generate secrets based on wordlist given.
-- Generates around 8 million secrets for 4 words given as input.
+- Generates around 8 million secrets for 4 words (eg. my james jwt secret) given as input.
 - Generates tempered `None` algorithms and other combinations to test jwt signatures.
 - Parth runs in multiprocessiong mode.
 For 8 million secrets to be tested against JWT, it hardly takes 60-70s.
 - In absence of custom secret, Parth is capable of brute-forcing JWT secret against 1 million top most common passwords.
+- While generating the secrets, Parth is intelligent enough to replace the common characters with the ones which are commonly used in passwords a -> @, i - !, 0 - @, 3 -> E etc.

 **How to run**